Aranzazu, Colombia Guide

 Day Trips

-Approximately 2 - 2.5 hours by car or bus (can be up to 3 hours depending on traffic) Known as the "City of the White Sombrero," Aguadas is a picturesque town nestled in the mountains.
-It's famous for its traditional Aguadeño hats, a symbol of Colombian culture.
-Explore the town's charming streets, visit the hat factories to see how they're made, and enjoy the stunning views of the surrounding coffee region.
-Aguadas offers a unique cultural experience and a chance to connect with local artisans.
+Approximately 2 hours by bus Known as the "City of the Aguadeño Hat," Aguadas is a charming town with a strong cultural identity.
+Discover the art of hat-making, explore the historic center, and enjoy the stunning views from the surrounding hills.
+Aguadas offers a unique cultural experience and a chance to connect with local traditions.

 Travel Time